wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # To Do:
-Why is Home.css not taking effect on #hero?
 Adjust styling for hero/main section
 Wrap h3 in portfolio section with link to lfi website as well as the image itself? useClickAway from react-use to close nav when clicking outside of that element